isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 ### How will we achieve our Zero Waste vision?

+Singapore will adopt a circular economy approach to sustainable waste and resource management.
+We will strive to close the waste loop, just like how we have closed the water loop by recycling waste endlessly.

+Some of the initiatives that we will be implementing include:

 * Better recycling infrastructure support to facilitate better recycling practices, such as centralized chutes for all new HDB flats.
 * [Pneumatic Waste Conveyance Systems](https://www.hdb.gov.sg/cs/infoweb/about-us/our-role/smart-and-sustainable-living/hdb-greenprint/waste-management){:target="_blank"} introduced in HDB towns to support convenient and hygienic waste disposal